pick8chu/pick8chu.github.io/pages/algorithm/etc.md

 ### Thoughts about data type Char

-- So, as everyone knows, size of char is 8 bytes.
+- So, as everyone knows, size of char is 8 bits = 1 byte.
 However, if you look at an ascii table, it only has 0 to 127, so total 128, which is only 2^7.
-I honestly don't know why it uses 8 bytes, maybe it's just easy to remember that way.
+I honestly don't know why it uses 1 byte, maybe it's just easy to remember that way.
 (Please make a comment if you know the history.)
 Anyways, this means -128 to -1 doesn't mean anything while you are coding (maybe it has differnt meaning in it but idk atm).
 When you wanna encode your string, you could use it like this:

 ```c++
 #include <iostream>